 “The main thing is to make sure that children — and adults — who are vulnerable get the primary vaccine series,” said Flores, “but they probably should get boosted in addition.”

-Although Johns has no safety concerns about booster doses for kids ages 12 and older, she said if parents have any questions or worries, they should talk with their child’s pediatrician.
+Although Johns has no safety concerns about booster doses for children 12 and older, she said parents should talk with their child’s pediatrician if they have any questions or concerns.

 Vaccinating the unvaccinated first